 Appear more human, let guests get to know your staff people

 Airbnb killed it by making accommodation appear more human.
 Do the same with your hotel by giving guests a sneak peek into the lives of your staff and their stories.
-Share local events and tips your staff may have about the area and utilize messaging in your hotel that is more personable.
+Share local events and tips your team may have about the area and utilize messaging in your hotel that is more personable.

 Be socially responsible, invest in the community and environment

 Two-thirds of travelers want environmentally friendly hotels.
 Be socially conscious with your business practices, even if it’s in small ways such as using recycled material and only selling ethical/fair trade products and services.

 Invest in reputation management

 76% of travelers in a TrustYou survey reported they were willing to pay more for a hotel that had had higher review scores.
 Reputation management can boost bookings and revenue, and it's worth investing in.
-Monitor chatter online about your brand using tools such as Mention to directly address any negative feedbacks customers may have.
+Monitor chatter online about your brand using tools such as Mention to address any negative feedbacks customers may have directly.